RohanDoshi2018/FlipPrint/readme.md

 2) jQuery is sufficient for handling HTTP POST/GET request to Flask Backend

 Other Development Considerations
-1) Security - Need to prevent unauthorized access of static documents via Flask server endpoitns
+1) Security - Need to prevent unauthorized access of static documents via Flask server endpoints